tmbuza/iMAP/README.md

 exit
 ```
-> The HTML files summarizing the Read FastQC reports are stored in results/multiqc/ folder.
-Open the files in your favorite browser.
-You can also open it using CLI like:
+> The HTML files summarizing the Read FastQC reports are stored in the **results/multiqc/ folder**.
+Open the files in your favorite browser or try to open it using CLI like:

 ```{}
 open results/multiqc/qced/R1/multiqc_report.html